megazina/eks-splunk-otel/README.md

 ### 1.2 Deploy Splunk OTel collector.

   We are going to deploy OTel collector via Helm chart.

->:bulb: Info note: What am I deploying?
-> [Splunk OpenTelemetry Collector for Kubernetes](https://github.com/signalfx/splunk-otel-collector-chart) has the following components and applications:
+>:bulb: Info note: [Splunk OpenTelemetry Collector for Kubernetes](https://github.com/signalfx/splunk-otel-collector-chart) has the following components and applications:
 > - Splunk OpenTelemetry Collector Agent (_agent_) to fetch metrics, traces and logs from a Kubernetes cluster (deployed as a Kubernetes _DaemonSet_)
 > - Splunk OpenTelemetry Collector Cluster Receiver (_clusterReceiver_) to fetch metrics from a Kubernetes API (deployed as a Kubernetes 1-replica _Deployment_)
 >> - Optional, not used in this lab Splunk OpenTelemetry Collector Gateway (gateway) to forward data through it to reduce load on Kubernetes API and apply additional processing (deployed as a Kubernetes _Deployment_)